 Now L^3 is the volume of the cube immersed = volume of the fluid displaced (as certainly, the immersed volume of the cube has displaced equal volume of the fluid to make its own place.)

 As we know mass = volume * density, so ρ * L^3 is the mass of the displaced fluid.

 And as we know weight = mass * g, so ρ L^3 *g is the weight of the displaced fluid.

 This means Buoyancy causes an upward buoyant force which is equal to the weight of the displaced fluid.

-This is a special case of Archimedes’ principle: An object completely immersed in a fluid experiences an upward buoyant force equal in magnitude to the weight of fluid displaced by the object.
+This is a special case of Archimedes’ principle: An object completely immersed in fluid experiences an upward buoyant force equal in magnitude to the weight of the fluid displaced by the object.